stephenberry/glaze/docs/rpc/repe-plugin.md

 - `error_msg` - Human-readable error message for the body
 - `id` - Request ID to echo back (default: 0)

 The response is written to `plugin_response_buffer`.
+This function uses `encode_error_buffer` internally for zero-copy error encoding.

 ### `plugin_call`

-Template function that dispatches a REPE request to a registry:
+Template function that dispatches a REPE request to a registry using the zero-copy API:

 ```cpp
 namespace glz::repe {